charlesfoster/ont-analysis-toolkit/README.md

   --max_memory <int>    Maximum memory (in MB) that you would like to provide to snakemake.
 Default: 57282MB --quiet               Stop printing of snakemake commands to screen.
   --report              Generate report (currently minimally functional).

+Amplicon protocol must be specified in input spreadsheet.
 ```

 # What does the pipeline do?